 A hard credit check is one that can negatively impact your credit score.
 These occur when you give a lender permission to check your credit history with the intent to open up a new line of credit.
 Each hard credit check can cause your score to drop by roughly 5 points and can affect your score for 6 months to a year.
 The hard credit pull is visible to anyone and will remain on your credit report for up to two years.
 The good news is that hard credit pulls are almost always voluntary – i.e. you are applying for a new line of credit and give permission for the credit inquiry to happen.

-The reason your credit score will drop is because the more money you have access to through loans, the more difficult it is to repay.
+The reason your credit score will drop is that the more money you have access to through loans, the more difficult it is to repay.
 That is why your available credit is part of your credit score.

 Some examples of hard credit pulls occur when: